zeljkovranjes/auto-meadow-mmo/README.md

 # Meadow MMO Auto Bot

 An automation bot for the Meadow MMO Discord game.
-It plays the three mini-games for you on repeat so you can sit back and collect rewards.
+It plays the three mini-games for you on repeat so you can sit back and touch grass.

 ## What It Does